LyonsLab/PhytoOracle/docs/4_StereoTopRGB_run.rst

 .. note::

-   At this point, we assume that the interactive "manager" and "worker" nodes have already been setup and are running, and the pipelines have been cloned from GitHub.
+   At this point, we assume that the interactive "foreman" and "worker" nodes have already been setup and are running, and the pipelines have been cloned from GitHub.
    If this is not the case, start `here <https://phytooracle.readthedocs.io/en/latest/2_HPC_install.html>`_.

 Retrieve data